Dumpton Park railway station: History

 The new link opened on 2 July 1926, although Dumpton Park station was not fully open to the public until 19 July 1926.
 On 2 July 1926, both former Ramsgate stations were closed along with the line through the tunnel to Ramsgate Harbour.
 The tunnel was sealed and abandoned, and the former Ramsgate Harbour station was sold to Thanet Amusements, which converted the site into a zoo and funfair called Merrie England.
 Although adequate for the town's residents, the new stations were a long way from the seafront attractions, which were at the foot of a steep hill.
 The day-trippers, on whom Ramsgate's tourist industry depended, were therefore increasingly attracted to Margate, where the station was next to the beach.

 By 1933, Merrie England, then owned by Ramsgate Olympia, had become extremely popular, and began to lobby the Southern Railway to reopen the line through the tunnel, with a new junction station between Dumpton Park and Broadstairs.
 The Southern Railway rejected the proposal as too costly and impractical.
-Ramsgate Olympia and the Southern Railway were keen to make the attractions near the harbour accessible from the railway main line, and to provide a service from the seafront to the greyhound stadium at Dumpton Park.
+Ramsgate Olympia and the Southern Railway were keen to make the attractions near the harbour accessible from the railway main line, and to provide a service from the seafront to the Dumpton Park stadium for Greyhound racing.
 The two companies eventually agreed on a scheme under which a new narrow-gauge line, dubbed the Tunnel Railway, would use the 780 yd of the tunnel nearest the beach, before branching off into a new 364 yd tunnel, which would emerge at a new station at Hereson Road, a 250 yd walk from Dumpton Park station.
 To increase passenger numbers and encourage people to use the new rail line, Ramsgate Olympia planned the construction of a large-scale housing estate, charabanc parking facilities, and a 10,000-seat stadium at Dumpton Park.
 The railway closed in 1965.